bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ..
 WARNING::

-    If no Authors are provided in the YAML configuration file, a DOI will not be able to be generated.
+    If no Authors are provided in the YAML configuration file, it won't be possible to generate a DOI.
     See Section :ref:`Sections/05_Tools/04_Workflow_Provenance:YAML configuration file`

 You can see a couple of examples on previous published workflows: